cunnie/writings/i_am_become_forever.md

 But the tests were tiring in a manner which she didn't expect.
 And when Max said that they were done for the day, Julia stretched out on the cot.

-"I need to take a nap," she said.
-"I am so tired".
+"I must take a nap," she said.
+"I am tired".

 Max dimmed the lights before he closed the door behind him, and within a minute Julia was asleep.

 The dreams came fast this time.
 She was flying in a huge airplane.
-No tiny portholes — instead, huge sheets of glass.
+No tiny portholes — instead, huge sheets of glass showcasing the electric blue cobalt sky.
 No cramped rows of seats, rather decorated as a spacious lounge.
 They were barely flying above the treeline.
 The expanse was beautiful, and it made her feel big in a way she couldn't describe.

 She awoke drenched in sweat.
 What time was it?
 She didn't know.
 But the sweat made the electrodes slippery, and there was a slight shocking sensation coming from them.
 The sweat was probably short-circuiting them, and when she looked at the consoles she could see that was the case.
 She took them off.
 What harm could happen by removing them for a few hours?
 And then drifted back to sleep.

+She fell back asleep, and almost immediately she could hear the far-off note.
+The far-off note becamse louder and louder, and she found herself singing wildly to the note, and then she felt herself become forever — she felt as if her arms spanned the edges of the universe, and that her feet straddled the foundations of time.

+Again the moment ended.

 She was dreaming, but it felt different.
 It was like her earlier dream, where she could see everything.
 She could see everything in the room, and, as she